azurenoops/terraform-overlays-baseline/docs/deployment/sentinel/sentinel-manual.md

-# Deploy a Mission Enclave Sentinel Starter manually
+# Deploying a Mission Enclave Sentinel Starter using manual deployment

 This document provides guidance on how to deploy a [Mission Enclave Sentinel starter](https://github.com/azurenoops/ref-scca-enclave-sentinel-starter) using manual methods.